There's nothing like releasing the tensions of the day to help you prepare for a good night's sleep.

 Each psoas muscle travels out to the side and downward to cross the front of your pelvis where it then attaches to the inside of the uppor portion of your femur (thigh bone).

-1. Embedded within the 2 layers of each psoas muscle is your lumbar plexus - the bundle of nerves that communicate with some of your pelvic floor, abdominal and leg muscles.
+1. A nerve bundle called the lumbar plexus is embedded within the 2 layers of each psoas muscle.
+This bundle of nerves communicate with some of your pelvic floor muscles as well as your abdominal and leg muscles.

 When your psoai are tight and short, circulation (and therefore oxygen supply) to the muscle and the nerves is less than ideal.

-2. Your kidneys with their adrenal gland "caps" sit right in front of the psoai (see image on the right).
+2. Your adrenal glands sit right in front of your psoai (see image on the right).

 And another thing.....